ravii-k/Ravionite/README.md

-# Ravi Kashyap Portfolio
+# Ravionite
+---
+> *We are all living in a simulation*
+---
 <p align="center">
-  <strong>A cinematic personal portfolio for AI systems, prompt engineering, writing, and product work.</strong>
+  <strong>This repository is a technical showcase of my skills in AI systems, prompt engineering, and product development, serving as a dedicated testing ground for high-quality writing and functional design.
+Please reach out if you are looking for premium, visually-driven websites with high-end animations, or custom software and mobile applications for both iOS and Android.</strong>
 </p>

 <p align="center">